wmo-im/wcmp2/standard/README.md

 ## Overview

-This directory contains the report and provides instructions for managing the document.
+This directory contains and provides instructions for managing the document.

 ### Dependencies